irving-qin/model-quantization/doc/detectron2.md

 The framework is able to provide quantization support for all kinds of tasks that the `Detectron2` and `AdelaiDet` projects integrate.
 Mix precision training is also available as a benefit.

-***The related repositories are temporarily unavailable***

 ## Install

 1. install dependent packages according to [classification.md](./classification.md)

-   ***Note a known issue for the FP16 training: Training with FP16 and SyncBN on multi-GPU seems to cause NAN loss for current projects.
-Use normal BN instead***

-2. download the [custom detectron2](https://github.com/blueardour/detectron2) project.
+2. download the [Quantization version of detectron2](https://github.com/blueardour/detectron2) project.
 See [what is modified below](./detectron2.md#what-is-modified-in-the-detectron2-project).

    ```
    cd /workspace/git/